 Try a Big Box — But Not That One

 Ikea has a massive plant section that’s half live, half fake plants.
-You can score the Sansevieria Trifasciata (snake plant) for $7.99 or the Fiddle leaf Fig plant for just $12.99.
+You can score the Sansevieria Trifasciata (snake plant) for $9.99 or a Ficus for just $12.99.
 They also have fantastic inexpensive pots to go with all the plants.
 Trader Joe’s is another spot that’s always got plants, with a selection that changes frequently.

 These Houseplants are Great Budget Buys

 Chrysanthemum is the undisputed king of plants in every fall garden, Shell says.
 It’s not expensive, it has brilliant, festive colors such as pink, lavender, red, orange, yellow and white.
 Their roots spread and can withstand winter.